Elemental ends internships amid developing row over unpaid work

 Pritzker Prize-winner Alejandro Aravena’s studio Elemental has introduced its miles postponing its internships scheme.

 The studio complained that Dezeen had failed to touch the studio while reporting unpaid internships on the company in the latest news tale.
-In fact, Dezeen submitted questions via the architects’ contact page closing week.
+Dezeen submitted questions via the architects’ contact page closing week.

 The campaign against unpaid labor in structure gathers tempo.